coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • In-person cash deposits in several locations

 The Department of Corrections does not accept money orders or cash deposits made via mail.
-Payments into an inmate’s account must be made through electronic fund transfers.
-To this effect, the Colorado Department of Corrections is currently partnered with three financial services companies to aid interested parties in making these payments:
+Payments into an inmate’s account are mostly made through electronic fund transfers.
+To this effect, the Colorado Department of Corrections is currently partnered with multiple financial services companies to aid interested parties in making these payments:

 • Pay to - “Colorado Dept. Corrections”